 This is another favorite.
 This one teaches the students the importance of focusing on what we’re doing.
-Everyone turns around, closes their eyes and covers their eyes.
-I place a regular size clothespin on one of the students.
-It can be their shirt, shoes, sleeve etc. You want it hidden but not totally invisible.
-Everyone turns around tries to find the clothespin.
+Everyone turns around, closes their eyes, and covers their eyes.
+I place a regular-size clothespin on one of the students.
+It can be their shirt, shoes, sleeves, etc. You want it hidden but not totally invisible.
+Everyone turns around and tries to find the clothespin.
 If you find it, you sit down quietly.
 You don’t laugh, point at the clothespin or tell your friends!
 After a while, I switch to a mini clothespin to make it a challenge!

 Join Our Newsletter